strmlineapp-ux/agileflow/src/docs/design-system.md

   - The entire tab list has a subtle divider underneath it, separating it from the content below.
 - **Application**: Used for all main page-level tab navigation, such as on the Admin, Service Delivery, and Team Management pages.

+---

+### 12. Seamless Single-Tab Pages

+- **Description**: This pattern ensures a streamlined user experience for pages that contain only a single content tab.
+Instead of displaying a redundant page header *and* a tab header, the tab's content becomes the page itself.
+- **Behavior**:
+  - When a page is configured with exactly one associated tab, the main page layout does not render its own title or icon.
+  - The single tab's component is rendered directly within the main content area.
+  - The tab's component is responsible for displaying the page's title and icon, effectively promoting its header to become the page's header.
+- **Application**: Applied automatically to any page in the dynamic routing system (`/dashboard/[...page]`) that meets the single-tab condition.
+This creates a more integrated and less cluttered UI.

 ## Visual & Theming Elements

 ### Icons & Hover Effects